Just a Gigolo (1978 film): Production

 Around the time of its release, David Hemmings said that Just a Gigolo was intended to be "highly ironic, tongue-in-cheek, about the period".
 Marlene Dietrich was persuaded to come out of retirement to make the film, reportedly receiving $250,000 for two days' shooting.

 It was Bowie's first movie role after Nicolas Roeg's The Man Who Fell to Earth (1976).
-As Roeg's film had played upon Bowie's earlier identification with science fiction and alienness, so Just a Gigolo fitted his then-current interest in pre-war Berlin, pricked by meeting Christopher Isherwood, whose Goodbye to Berlin had inspired the musical Cabaret.
-The city had also been the recording location for Bowie's latest studio album, "Heroes" (1977).
+As Roeg's film had played upon Bowie's earlier identification with science fiction and alienness, so Just a Gigolo fitted his interest in pre-war Berlin, pricked by meeting Christopher Isherwood, whose Goodbye to Berlin had inspired the musical Cabaret.
+The city and its music scene inspired Bowie's Berlin Trilogy, and had been the recording location for Bowie's studio album, "Heroes" (1977).

 The singer has variously claimed that he took the role "as a favour to Hemmings", who at the time was also planning to produce a documentary of Bowie's 1978 concert tour, and because "Marlene Dietrich was dangled in front of me".
-Actually, the two stars never met.
-Dietrich played her brief part in Paris, where she lived, with the result simply being cut into Bowie's scenes that were shot, along with the rest of the film, in Berlin.
+The two stars never met, Dietrich played her brief part in Paris, where she lived, with the result simply being cut into Bowie's scenes that were shot, along with the rest of the film, in Berlin.

 Soundtrack

 The soundtrack of Just a Gigolo included jazz and cabaret standards performed by various acts including Pasadena Roof Orchestra, The Manhattan Transfer and the Village People.
 As well as appearing on screen, Sydne Rome sang a track called "Don't Let It Be Too Long", by David Hemmings and composer Günther Fischer, while Marlene Dietrich performed the song "Just a Gigolo".

-Unlike his work on The Man Who Fell to Earth, Bowie did contribute a piece of music to the film; his so-called "Revolutionary Song" was co-written with musical director Jack Fishman and played by a band called the Rebels.
-It was released in Japan as a single, which later became something of a collectors' item.
+Unlike his work on The Man Who Fell to Earth, Bowie did contribute a piece of music to the film; "Revolutionary Song" was co-written with musical director Jack Fishman and played by a band called the Rebels.
+It was released in Japan as a single, which later became something of a collector's item.